AdobeDocs/primetime.pt-BR/help/programming/tvsdk-2.7-for-android/drm-content-security/r-psdk-android-2.7-drm-interface.md

 <!--<a id="section_F58941D68EB94A5EBD1C7454D2A1B17A"></a>-->

-Para obter mais informações sobre o DRM, consulte a documentação [do](https://helpx.adobe.com/primetime/user-guide.html)DRM.
+Para obter mais informações sobre o DRM, consulte a documentação do [DRM](https://helpx.adobe.com/primetime/user-guide.html).